Have you ever added extra CO2 in your grow room to increase your yields?

-This approach to producing surplus carbon dioxide involves filling tanks saturated with CO2.
+This approach to producing surplus CO2 involves filling tanks saturated with CO2.
 The use of CO2 tanks in carbon dioxide augmentation is simple, effective, and is a preferred starting option.

-For convenience, the CO2 tanks should be located outside the growing space, and should be connected to the growing tent through a pump that feeds into the growing area.
+For convenience, the compressed CO2 or CO2 tanks should be located outside the grow space, and should be connected to the growing tent through a pump that feeds into the growing area.

 It is important that the pump is elevated above the plant.
-Carbon dioxide is a bit thicker than oxygen, and it will sink to the bottom of your growing area.
+CO2 is a bit thicker than oxygen, and it will sink to the bottom of your grow room.
 As such, it should be placed in a position where the CO2 can rain down on the leaves.

-While the advantages of CO2 tank outweigh the disadvantages, it is necessary to carefully evaluate the disadvantages.
+While the advantages of a CO2 tank outweigh the disadvantages, they have their disadvantages.

 Using CO2 Generators

-A CO2 generator is the second effective option to producing adequate CO2 for indoor growing, and it operates by burning propane or gas.
-Just like CO2 tanks, the CO2 generator is expensive, with an inside burning system that is sealed.
+A CO2 generator is the second effective option to produce adequate CO2 for indoor growing, and it operates by burning liquid propane or natural gas.
+The CO2 generator can be expensive.

 It's important to monitor temperature when using a CO2 generator in a small indoor growing facility because it increases moisture quickly in comparison to a roomy indoor facility.

-Pro tip: To save on costs, turn off your CO2 generator about an hour before the grow lights turn off in your growing space.
+Pro tip: To save on costs, turn off your CO2 generator about an hour before the grow lights turn off in your grow room.
 Plants don't use co2 at night as there is no light!